 Practical advice: wear comfortable shoes that provide you with a good grip and support for the ankles.
 We have had too many sprained ankles in the past.

 Journal: This is the most important work expected from you.
 Here you will reflect on the readings and the class discussions, on the excursions, and your experiences.
-The critical point will be how you have engaged with everything, what you have learned, and what it all has meant.
+The critical point will be how you have engaged with everything, what you have learned, and what it all has meant to you.
 It's not a medium to copy as much historical data as possible, but a forum to demonstrate what you have understood and how you comprehend the Middle Ages in theoretical (textbook) and in practical terms.
 Analyze, synthesize, digest, and examine everything you have learned, and formulate it all in a clear, comprehensive, and eloquent English.
+It does not need to be deeply researched, or in highly sophisticated language.
+Just straightforward, detailed, and reflexive.

 Here a scene from the 2015 trip, in a Cathar castle in southern France: